torvalds/linux/Documentation/block/inline-encryption.rst

 Objective
 =========

-We want to support inline encryption in the kernel.
-To make testing easier, we also want support for falling back to the kernel crypto API when actual inline encryption hardware is absent.
-We also want inline encryption to work with layered devices like device-mapper and loopback (i.e. we want to be able to use the inline encryption hardware of the underlying devices if present, or else fall back to crypto API en/decryption).
+We want to support inline encryption hardware in the kernel.
+The API for using such hardware should also support a fallback to the CPU, so that users only need to use a single API and more of the code can be tested without actual hardware.
+We also want inline encryption to work with layered devices like device-mapper and loopback (i.e. we want to be able to use the inline encryption hardware of the underlying devices if present, or else fall back to the CPU).

 Constraints and notes
 =====================